The Boomtown Rats

-The Boomtown Rats are an Irish rock/new wave band originally formed in Dublin in 1975.
-Between 1977 and 1985, they had a series of Irish and UK hits including "Like Clockwork", "Rat Trap", "I Don't Like Mondays" and "Banana Republic".
-The original line-up comprised six musicians; five from Dún Laoghaire in County Dublin; Gerry Cott (rhythm guitar), Simon Crowe (drums), Johnnie Fingers (keyboards), Bob Geldof (vocals) and Garry Roberts (lead guitar), plus Fingers's cousin Pete Briquette (bass).
+The Boomtown Rats are an Irish rock and new wave band originally formed in Dublin in 1975.
+Between 1977 and 1985, they had a series of Irish and UK hits including "Like Clockwork", "Rat Trap", "I Don't Like Mondays", and "Banana Republic".
+The original line-up comprised six musicians; five from Dún Laoghaire in County Dublin; Gerry Cott (rhythm guitar), Simon Crowe (drums), Johnnie Fingers (keyboards), Bob Geldof (vocals), and Garry Roberts (lead guitar), plus Fingers's cousin Pete Briquette (bass).
 The Boomtown Rats broke up in 1986, but reformed in 2013, without Fingers or Cott.
 Garry Roberts died in 2022.
 The band's fame and notability have been overshadowed by the charity work of frontman Bob Geldof.

 History

 Beginnings

 The band was formed in 1975 with five of the six members having come from Dún Laoghaire, while Pete Briquette was originally from Ballyjamesduff, County Cavan, Ireland.
 Geldof initially managed the band but took over the lead vocals from Garry Roberts.
 Initially known as The Nightlife Thugs, the group changed their name to The Boomtown Rats, which Geldof had taken from the name of Woody Guthrie's boyhood gang mentioned in Guthrie's autobiography Bound for Glory.
 The name change came during their first gig on Halloween Night, which took place at Bolton St College of Technology, Dublin (known now as TU Dublin Bolton Street).
-At the break in the middle of that first gig, Bob Geldof scrubbed The Nightlife Thugs from the blackboard beside the stage where their name was displayed and replaced it with ‘The Boomtown Rats’.
+At the break in the middle of that first gig, Bob Geldof scrubbed The Nightlife Thugs from the blackboard beside the stage where their name was displayed and replaced it with 'The Boomtown Rats'.

 In the summer of 1976, the group played their first UK gig as well as gigs in Amsterdam, and Groningen in The Netherlands before moving to London where they signed with Ensign Records later that year.
 Their first single, "Lookin' After No. 1", released in August 1977 after a year of touring, including a support slot with Tom Petty.
 It reached the Top 40 of the UK singles chart at No. 11.
 Their first album The Boomtown Rats was released the following month and included another single, "Mary of the 4th Form" reached No. 15 in December.
 Music journalist Martin C. Strong commented, "Geldof's moody charisma helped to give the band a distinct identity".